 2.2.
 Do I Need a Passport to Travel Within the United States?

-The United States is a larger land than most countries in Europe.
-Since the U.S. governs the entire 50 states, you don’t need to have a passport when traveling to another State.
-The USA is also part of the Pacific Ocean, where there are specific requirements for travel without a passport.
-Prior to 9/11, travel between the United States, its territorial areas, and neighboring countries was less stringent than now.
+The USA is also part of the Pacific Ocean, with specific requirements for travel without a passport.
+Before 9/11, travel between the United States, its territorial areas, and neighboring countries was less stringent than now.

 3. Passport Requirements to Travel to Mexico